Signers Monument: Gwinnett's remains

-The location of Button Gwinnett's burial place remained a mystery for more than century following the monument's dedication.
+The location of Button Gwinnett's burial place remained a mystery for more than a century following the monument's dedication.
 Then in the late 1950s, a retired school principal and amateur historian was able to convince the Georgia Historical Commission to excavate a grave site in the Colonial Park Cemetery he suspected might be Gwinnett's.
 The dig turned up a badly-preserved skeleton but with an encouraging sign: its left femur was damaged in the area above the knee where Gwinnett had been shot in his duel.

-To authenticate the bones as Gwinnett's, the femur was sent to the Smithsonian Institute in Washington, D.C. for analysis.
+To authenticate the bones as Gwinnett's, the femur was sent to the Smithsonian Institution in Washington, D.C. for analysis.
 The institute's findings were that the skeleton was too short to be Gwinnett, that the femur was most likely a woman's, and the origin of its damage was ruled post-mortem.
 The analysis ignited a fierce political battle.
 After a review by a ballistics expert, who indicated the femur's damage was caused by a pistol ball, the controversy was referred to the city's historic commission, which issued a 34-page report declaring that "beyond a reasonable doubt" the remains were Gwinnett's.

 Following the commission report, the skeleton was re-interred at the Savannah cemetery in 1964 and a memorial was erected on the burial site in Gwinnett's honor.
 The mystery, however, remains unresolved.
 Based on a newspaper report published the week of the signer's death, most likely Gwinnett was buried at Colonial Park Cemetery, but nobody knows exactly where.